CounterpartyXCP/Documentation/docs/advanced/api/overview.md

 be accomplished using whatever means the developer sees fit (including using Bitcoin core's APIs if desired, or a library like Bitcore, or a service like blockchain.info, and so on).

-In addition to the JSON RPC API, ``counterparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
+In addition to the JSON RPC API, ``counterparty-core`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
 This REST API is still under development and will include more functionality in the future, and listens on the same port as JSON RPC one.